mik-laj/discovery-api/gen_data/release_notes_md/video_intelligence_automl_docs_release_notes.md

 **ISSUE:**

-Microsoft Edge and Microsoft Internet Explorer do not support all features of AutoML Video Classification.
-If you encounter problems, try Google Chrome, Safari, or Firefox.
+Microsoft Internet Explorer and Microsoft Edge do not support all features of AutoML Video Classification.
+If you encounter any problems, try Google Chrome, Safari, or Firefox.